-- Using a non-metallic carbon removal tool, remove any carbon buildup from the dome of the piston. - Inspect the piston for cracks in the piston pin, dome, and skirt areas. - Inspect the piston for seizure marks or scuffing. - Inspect the perimeter of each piston for signs of excessive "blowby."
+1. Inspect the piston for cracks in the piston pin, dome, and skirt areas.
+2. Inspect the piston for seizure marks or scuffing.
+3. Inspect the perimeter of each piston for signs of excessive "blowby."
 Excessive "blowby" indicates worn piston rings or an out-of-round cylinder.